-Moodle - the online learning management system used at CHC.
+Moodle - the CHC online learning management system.

 MyCHC - the online portal for students to view and manage their enrolment details, personal details, unit selection, payment details and exit results.

 Part-time student - a student who studies less than 75% of a standard full-time workload in a semester.